-Those authorities were consistent with the Commission’s long understanding excluding cash forwards from regulation.
+Those authorities were consistent with the Commission's long understanding of excluding cash forwards from regulation.
 Its Brent Interpretation dealt with excluded forwards for 15-day Brent Crude oil.
-“The underlying postulate of the exclusion is that the Acts’ regulatory scheme for futures trading simply should not apply to private commercial merchandising transactions which create enforceable obligations to deliver but in which delivery is deferred for reasons of commercial convenience or necessity.”
-Generally, they are “commercial,” “individually and privately negotiated principal-to-principal transactions” and “do not provide for an exchange-style offset.”
+"The underlying postulate of the exclusion is that the Acts' regulatory scheme for futures trading simply should not apply to private commercial merchandising transactions which create enforceable obligations to deliver but in which delivery is deferred for reasons of commercial convenience or necessity."
+Generally, they are "commercial," "individually and privately negotiated principal-to-principal transactions" and "do not provide for an exchange-style offset."
 55 Fed.
 Reg.
 39188 (Sept.
-25, 1990) (reserved as unaffected in the CFTC’s post-Dodd Frank 2013 Interpretation, 78 Fed.
+25, 1990) (reserved as unaffected in the CFTC's post-Dodd Frank 2013 Interpretation, 78 Fed.
 Reg.
 52426 at 52428 & n.
 24).

 Next, in Part 5: Commodities: Dodd-Frank & Hunter Wise.

 - China Bans Crypto Currencies and Related Services

 - DTCC Proposes Path to T+1 Settlement Cycle in Two Years

 - CFTC Final Guidance on "Actual Delivery" CEA Exemption for Cryptocurrency

 - Paxos Starts Blockchain Settlement of US Equities

 - Social Media Crypto “Influencer” Not Above the Law